dredge-bio/dredge/documentation/fields.md

 <!-- heatmapMinimumMaximum -->

-The two URLs above create heat maps with a color scale ranging from 0 to the maximum abundance of a treatment across every transcript.
-This value sets a minimum for the maxium abundance of that color scale.
+The two URLs above create heat maps for each transcript, with a color scale ranging from 0 to the maximum abundance of a transcript across all treatments.
+This value sets a minimum range for that color scale.
+For example, a value of 50 will ensure that the darkest color on the heatmap is never assigned to less than 50, even if transcript abundance only goes up to 8.